toddfoster/sharedprayers/README.md

 - (python) generate monthly home pages for the year; quick script to copy into index.html, and update archive/he-current.md to forward to the current week
 - (python) build json table of dates for each sunday/bcp holiday for 2000-2100 (automate dates in templates)
  - (python) Daily Office RCL: begin by just drawing down from https://www.commonprayeronline.org/api/daily_summary/en/2022-2-16.json
-- Add proper prefaces to Prayer A, Prayer B using bcpcollects
+- Add proper prefaces to Prayer A, Prayer B using bcpcollects -- or leave at presider's option!
 - Calendar interface simple range exercises
 - Liturgical colors
 - rename hymns/* to match h- l- wlp- convention of shortcode hymns